OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ### Degredation

 A more aggresive defense against credential stuffing is to implement measures that increase the amount of time the attack takes to complete.
-This may include incrementally increasing the complexity of the Javascript response in the prior step, introducing long wait periods before responding to requests, returning overly large HTML assets or returning randomized error messages.
+This may include incrementally increasing the complexity of the Javascript response required, introducing long wait periods before responding to requests, returning overly large HTML assets or returning randomized error messages.

-Great care must be taken with this type of defense, but may be required to help mitigate more sophisticated credential stuffing attacks.
+Due to their potential for good user impact, great care must be taken with this type of defense, but this type of defense may be required to help mitigate more sophisticated credential stuffing attacks.

 ### Identifying Leaked Passwords